JL-III/Theatria/docs/events-challenges/the-oracles-blessing/README.md

 ## What is The Oracle's Blessing?

 When you use `/sell hand` and have The Oracle's Blessing, you'll receive a bonus.
 This bonus is permanent—once earned, it’s yours forever!
-Each blessing can only be earned once (unless stated otherwise).
-Blessings can be earned in any order, and they will stack as you complete more challenges.
+Rank-based blessings are rewarded as you achieve specific player ranks, while item-based blessings can be earned in any order.
+All blessings will stack as you complete more challenges, enhancing your rewards further.

 Use `/tob` to check which blessings you have already earned!